Which Social Media Marketing Platform is Right for My Business?

 For example, let’s say someone types in ‘hosting ideas’ in Pinterest’s search.
 Because Pinterest’s algorithm is almost completely un-anticipatable, your product will get engagement if it matches those search-words and is awesome.
 That’s it.
 Those are the only requirements.

 Fashion, photographers, jewellers, home-hardware stores (DIY).
 The female-dominated, image-dominated facts of Pinterest make it easy for those brands which naturally lend-themselves in that direction, and very difficult for those brands which don’t.

 Top Tip: Brands with rich pin integration have a 82% higher repin to pin ratio than normal pins.
 Rich pins are brand pins with more information than normal pinned images.
 Most businesses looking to get sales from Pinterest will be most interested in product pins, which include more business links, the price, availability, and where you can purchase the item.

-The platform touts itself as the ‘professional social network’, and in that respect it’s accurate.
+- The platform touts itself as the ‘professional' social media marketing platform, and in that respect it’s accurate with 414 million users

 The three dominant sectors on the platform are high tech (14.3%), finance (12.4%) and manufacturing (10.1%).
 Worth noting is that the legal sector makes up a meager 1.4% of users.